sowmyathogiti/Healthify/README.md

 ## Administrator Roles:

-1.	**View and download all data entered by users:**

-      In our Healthify-NWMSU app, admin will view all the data entered by the users, So that admin can have a basic idea about users and what they are doing with the application.
-Admin will download all the data entered by the users, which will be used in future for the improvement of the app.
+1. As an admin, I want to able to view and download all data entered by the user, so that I can use data in the future for the extension of the application.

-2.	**Create and manage user groups:**

-      In our Healthify-NWMSU application, admin is responsible for the overall work in creating and managing user groups.
-Admin will have authorities to divide users into different groups based on their age, gender.
+2. As an admin, I want to able to create and manage the user groups, so I can create new users and can divide users into different groups based on their age and gender.

-3.	**Create and manage group challenges:**

-      After completion of user groups, admin will create different kinds of group challenges based upon on their age and gender and conduct wide variety of challenges each day.
-Admin has all types of authorities to propose new challenges and manage them as per the fitness.

-4.	**Download all group and challenge data:**

-      Not only creating and managing the group challenges, admin can download all the data which will keep record of all the users that are very useful in their future challenges.

-5.	**Share challenge results with group members:**

-      After getting the results of group challenges, admin will share those results among the group members.
-It is very useful for the users to increase their friends by sharing them within their group members and earn rewards based on the results.
+3. As an admin, I want to able to download all group and challenge data of the users, so that I can keep records of all the users.

+4. As an admin, I want to share challenge results with group members, so I can avoid conflicts among group members

 ## User roles: